WICG/translation-api/security-privacy-questionnaire.md

 This feature exposes two main pieces of information:

-- The availability information for each `{ sourceLanguage, targetLanguage }` pair, so that web developers know what translations are possible and whether such translations will require the user to download a potentially-large language pack.
+- The availability information for each `(sourceLanguage, targetLanguage)` translation pair, or possible language detection result, so that web developers know what translations and detections are possible and whether they will require the user to download a potentially-large language pack.

+  (This information has to be probed for each individual pair or possible language, and the browser can say that a language is unavailable even if it is, for privacy reasons.)

-- The actual results of translations, which can be dependent on the language packs or translation models.
+- The actual results of translations and language detections, which can be dependent on the AI models in use.

 > 02. Do features in your specification expose the minimum amount of information
 >      necessary to implement the intended functionality?